msbence/hackintosh-DellLatitude5400/README.md

 ---
 ~~**NOTE: I've got a real MacBook so this repository should not be considered up to date anymore.
 However, I keep my Latitude 5400 as well, with macOS installed, so if there is something really broken, let me know and I'll try my best.**~~

-**2nd NOTE: That MacBook Pro was more unstable than my Hackintosh...
+~~**2nd NOTE: That MacBook Pro was more unstable than my Hackintosh...
 But it was time to upgrade, so I got myself a Latitude 7430 (expect an EFI for this too :D).
 And I problably sell my 5400, so this might be the very last commit I do.
-Thank you all!**
+Thank you all!**~~

+**3nd NOTE: So that 7430 had Iris Xe graphics card -> No hackintoshing...
+But I sold it, and got a 5400 again.
+I am not into macOS anymore, but decided to update the repo anyhow.
+Enjoy!**

 ---

 *Based on OpenCore, of course.*

-**WARNING: This repository now uses macOS 13 Ventura, if you need info for Montenery or Big Sur, feel free to look at an older commit, or use tags.**
+**WARNING: This repository now uses macOS 14 Sonoma, if you need info for Ventura, Montenery, or Big Sur; feel free to look at an older commit, or use tags.**

 ![About my Mac](.img/system.png)